Opportunity International Canada

 We aim to establish 400 Village Savings and Loans Associations for approximately 15 members each.
 These savings groups will improve household financial literacy and facilitate financial inclusion.

-See how your support is making a
+See how your support is alleviating

 Climate-resilience-in-malawi